So you want to publish a book, but you don’t want to write it yourself… then it’s time to start looking for a ghost writer.

 1. Do they have a specialty or niche?

 Different book types are … different.
+I know, I know – way to state the obvious, Jacqui.
+But it’s true.
 Horror stories are different to young adult vampire romances, poetry is different to erotic romance, and even nonfiction book types vary with memoirs and interview books being very different to how-to books.